googlesamples/assistant-sdk-python/google-assistant-sdk/googlesamples/assistant/grpc/README.rst

     # Set flush size to a value larger than the audio block size.
 You can
     # run the sample using the --audio-flush-size flag as well.
     python -m audio_helpers --audio-block-size=3200 --audio-flush-size=6400

+See also the `troubleshooting section <https://developers.google.com/assistant/sdk/guides/service/troubleshooting>`_ of the official documentation.

 License
 -------